-- 14. The Board argues that Article 90 SRMR foresees two distinct types of regimes for access to documents: (i) a general regime set out by Regulation 1049/2001, applicable to the SRB as per Articles 90(1) and 90(2) SRMR and (ii) a specific regime set out in Article 90(4) SRMR, applicable only to persons who are the subject of the SRB decision.
+- 13. The Board argues that Article 90 SRMR foresees two distinct types of regimes for access to documents: (i) a general regime set out by Regulation 1049/2001, applicable to the SRB as per Articles 90(1) and 90(2) SRMR and (ii) a specific regime set out in Article 90(4) SRMR, applicable only to persons who are the subject of the SRB decision.
 This mirrors, in the Board's view, the provisions of the Charter of Fundamental Rights, which distinguishes between right to access to documents (for any citizen of the European Union) and right to access to the subject's own file.
 The Board argues therefore that applicants who are not entitled to obtain access to documents under the conditions of Article 90(4) SRMR may however rely on the general regime of Regulation 1049/2001 and their request has to be treated in accordance with those provisions.
-The Board further notes, however, that documents disclosed on the basis of Regulation 1049/2001 become "public" following their disclosure in the sense that the SRB in the future will have to grant access to them to any other citizen of the Union requesting their disclosure, whereas documents which are disclosed under Article 90(4) SRMR remain covered by the applicable exceptions to their disclosure set out in Regulation 1049/2001 if the SRB receives requests for access by persons other than the subject of the decision. - 15.
-On the merit, the Board notes that the SRB Response to the Initial Request provided the specific reasons, dealing with each of the documents separately, on which the refusal to grant access to the requested documents was grounded and that, for common procedural economy, the Executive Session could refer to such extensive explanations in the confirmatory Appealed Decision, since the Public Access Decision does not involve an obligation to create new reasons or elaborate on the reasons already provided.
-The Board further recalls all the exceptions to public access which, in the Board's view, apply to the requested documents.
-Further the Board argues that these documents are covered by a general presumption of non-accessibility, because they form part of the confidential documentation of an SRB resolution procedure file and are by nature equivalent in terms of sensitivity to those relating to State aid review or merger control proceedings.
-In particular, financial and commercial data of entities involved in a resolution action are of equivalent relevance to those required for the analysis by the European Commission of a State aid or a merger.
+The Board further notes, however, that documents disclosed on the basis of Regulation 1049/2001 become "public" following their disclosure in the sense that the SRB in the future will have to grant access to them to any other citizen of the Union requesting their disclosure, whereas documents which are disclosed under Article 90(4) SRMR remain covered by the applicable exceptions to their disclosure set out in Regulation 1049/2001 if the SRB receives requests for access by persons other than the subject of the decision. - 14.
+The Board considers that the Appellant is subject to the general regime for access to documents set out by Regulation 1049/2001 but is not entitled to access the SRB's file on the basis of Article 90(4) SRMR and deposited also a report prepared by the SRB external legal advisors Linklaters LLP confirming the same view. - 15.
+The Board further argues that the SRB Resolution Decision and the Valuation Report are covered by a general presumption of non-accessibility, because they form part of the confidential documentation of an SRB resolution procedure file and are by nature equivalent in terms of sensitivity to those relating to State aid review or merger control proceedings.
+In particular, financial and commercial data of entities involved in a resolution action re of equivalent relevance to those required for the analysis by the European Commission of a State aid or a merger. - 16.
+The Board notes that, for example, the valuation carried by the independent valuer in the case at hand contains inter alia details on certain asset classes like loans or non-performing loans and concludes, in the light of a certain business model and national/regional markets, the necessity of a certain amount of write-offs on those assets in the given circumstances.
+In the Board's view, disclosing such information could have far-reaching effects for national (and potentially even the EU-wide) financial markets and put more than just one institution at risk.
+The Board submits therefore that the disclosure, in full or in part, of the confidential parts of the Resolution Decision and of the Valuation Report would undermine the protection of the public interest as regards the stability of the financial system of the Union.